DEGIRO review

 UCITS ETFs domiciled in Ireland or Luxembourg cover virtually every major index — S&P 500, MSCI World, FTSE All-World, EM, bonds.
 The product range is not a limitation for most long-term investors.

-DEGIRO lists UCITS ETFs on Euronext Amsterdam, Xetra, London Stock Exchange, and more — multiple exchange listings for most major funds.
+DEGIRO lists UCITS ETFs on Tradegate, Euronext Amsterdam, Xetra, London Stock Exchange, and more.
+Most major funds have listings across several exchanges — which means you can choose the exchange that suits your cost strategy.

 PRIIPs/KID regulation blocks most EU retail investors from buying US-listed ETFs.
 DEGIRO enforces this restriction.
-This is not a DEGIRO-specific limitation — it applies site-wide across regulated EU brokers.
+This is not a DEGIRO-specific limitation — it applies across all regulated EU brokers.

 The answer: use UCITS equivalents.
-CSPX ≈ SPY, VWCE ≈ VT, IWDA ≈ IVV (ish).
+CSPX ≈ SPY, VWCE ≈ VT, IWDA ≈ IVV (roughly).
 Same index exposure, UCITS wrapper, accessible to EU retail.
+See: how to choose an S&P 500 UCITS ETF.

 No fractional shares.
-No savings plan / auto-invest feature.
+No savings plan / auto-invest.
 No multi-currency wallet.
-These are genuine gaps vs Trade Republic or IBKR.
+No CFD or forex.
+No interest on cash.
+These are genuine gaps versus Trade Republic or IBKR.

 Step-by-step buying guide: How to buy ETFs on DEGIRO · Background: UCITS vs US ETFs

-Web, app, and the tools that actually matter
+Web, app, customer support, and the tools that actually matter

 Web platform